 Swimming Aids To Help Muscle Tone

-- Swim Paddles – These will allow you to pull more water as you swim, increasing the weight placed on your arms
+- Swim Paddles – These will allow you to pull more water as you swim, increasing the weight placed on your arms.
+Here is a list of the best swim hand paddles.

 - Swim Parachute – This is a piece of material that looks like a parachute that you drag along as you swim.
 The extra drag and resistance offered by the swim parachute will place your arms and body under greater resistance and, as a result, help improve muscle tone.